 Because the skin is the largest organ of the human body, and protects you from the elements, while also presenting your best face to the world, burn injuries can be extremely severe.
 Many are minor and can be addressed with ointment and careful treatment at home.
 Yet, others can completely destroy your appearance and your ability to fight infections.
 The worst can result in long term disability or death.
 In most personal injury cases involving burns, the victims are facing permanent scarring, serious pain and trauma, and long term medical treatment and expense.

 If you have suffered a burn that was caused by someone else’s negligence, on someone else’s property, or through someone else’s maliciousness, you need to know about the different factors that will impact your personal injury claim settlement.
 You also need an attorney.
-Call the Bader Law Firm to discuss the unique circumstances of your claim and the potential value of your settlement.
+Call Bader Scott Injury Lawyers to discuss the unique circumstances of your claim and the potential value of your settlement.

 The Value of Your Claim Will Depend on the Severity of the Burn Injury